-In fact, statistics show that by 2025 organizations will be dealing with a workforce made up of 75% Millennials.
+Statistics show that by 2025 organizations will be dealing with a workforce made up of 75% Millennials.

-Successful companies gearing up for the future need to take a step back and really consider the leadership development of this cohort.
-Even though poor retention numbers are characteristic of this group may serve as a deterrent, they will be the ones leading successful business units.
+Successful companies gearing up for the future need to take a step back and consider the leadership development of this cohort.
+Even though poor retention numbers are characteristic of this group and may serve as a deterrent, they will be the ones leading successful business units.